U.S. joins West in rare criticism of Egypt on human rights abuses | Law-Order

 President Abdel Fattah al-Sisi, who ousted the Muslim Brotherhood from power in 2013, has overseen an extensive crackdown on political dissent that has steadily tightened in recent years.
 Sisi has said there are no political prisoners in Egypt and that stability and security are paramount.
 "We urge Egypt to guarantee space for civil society – including human rights defenders – to work without fear of intimidation, harassment, arrest, detention or any other form of reprisal," Finland's ambassador Kirsti Kauppi said, reading out the statement to the Geneva forum.

-The trio has been provisionally released, but the arrests galvanized support for the move in the council, activists, and diplomats said.
+The trio have been provisionally released, but the arrests galvanised support for the move in the council, activists and diplomats said.
 "It's been seven years since there has been any kind of collective action on Egypt at the Human Rights Council, all the while the situation has declined sharply - this is a crucial step," Kevin Whelan, Amnesty International representative to the UN in Geneva, told Reuters.
 "We're at the point where the survival of the human rights movement in Egypt is at stake."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)